evildmp/vurt/articles/on-teaching.rst

 In 2005 I was a high-school teacher, teaching ICT - Information and Communications Technology.
 It was an unattractive name for an unsatisfactory subject, and I quickly realised I didn't enjoy it.

 The curriculum (`EdExcel's Intermediate GNVQ Information and Communications Technology <https://web.archive.org/web/20051206020755/http://www.edexcel.org.uk/quals/gnvq/ict/int/gy206/>`_) had no feeling for computers or computing.
-It didn't connect with the ideas and open-ended possibilities of computing that make it so exciting, nor with the rigour and precision that give it meaning.
+It didn't connect with the ideas and open-ended possibilities of computing that make it exciting, nor with the rigour and precision that give it meaning.

 I was also unimpressed with the way it was delivered at the school.
 I thought it was unimaginative and sloppy.